Coronado — Hotel del Coronado and the bay

 Built in 1888, the Hotel del Coronado is one of the most photographed buildings in America — a Victorian National Historic Landmark with red turrets, white woodwork, and a stretch of glittering beach that's been drawing visitors for over 130 years.
 Walk the grand lobby, stroll the beach in front of the hotel, and look up at those famous red turrets.
 Even if you're not staying here, this is a must-see stop on Day 3.

-Self-parking at the Hotel del Coronado lot — 1500 Orange Ave.
-Free street parking on Loma Ave and side streets 2 blocks east.
+Self-parking at Hotel del Coronado lot — 1500 Orange Ave.
+Free street parking on Loma Ave nearby.

 Where to Eat